ddowse/mastodon/README.md

 ```

 Furthermore [Mastodon](https://joinmastodon.org/) depends on having [Redis](https://redis.io/) ready.
-On default the Redis Server Package is bundled with this Jail (Container).
+On default the Redis Server Package is bundled with this Jail (Container) running in *unprotected mode*

+In the mastodon setup process enter the jails IP instead of localhost, read the ```Bastillefile``` for more information.

+Make sure Port 80/443 are open.
+Port 80 is only needed to get a TLS certificate from Let's Encrypt.

 # Bootstrap

 ```sh